 1. Attend the University-wide AI Orientation (offered by the McGraw Center each semester) and receive a certificate of participation.

 2. Complete a minimum of one semester as an AI.
 The appointment should include direct interaction with students.

 3. While serving as an AI, have a class visit and feedback session with a consultant from the McGraw Center.
 This should be within the first nine weeks of the semester.
 Normally, this class observation will include videotaping for personal use and reflection.
 Requests for class visits can be made online from our website.

 4. In no particular order, participate in at least five structured pedagogy programs sponsored by the McGraw Center.
 One of the five required programs may be in an academic department or other campus units, such as the Princeton Writing Program or the Council on Science and Technology.
 See our Pedagogy and Professional Development Workshops page for sessions which are related to the Teaching Transcript Program.

 5. Submit a statement of teaching philosophy and an original syllabus for an introductory or lower-level disciplinary course.
 Teaching Transcript participants should contact us to send a draft that we will review and suggest revisions for the final version to complete the Program.
 We recommend that you read our web pages and FAQs on writing teaching statements as you write or revise your statement.

-For further information about the program, please contact Sarah Schwarz, Associate Director, Teaching Initiatives and Programs, or 8-4184.
+For further information about the program, please contact Sarah Schwarz, Associate Director, Teaching Initiatives and Programs for Graduate Students, or 8-4184.
 To begin the process of establishing a Teaching Transcript, contact our Program Coordinator, Evelyn Spradley.